HugoBruins/cancatchers/arduino/groundstation_code/readme.md

-Library dependencies:
+## Library dependencies:
 - EBYTE.h

+## Extra information
-It is important that if you have the temperature sensor with gps working, that you use the groundstation_all.ino, because the received struct has to be the same as the send struct. if only the GPS and the transmitter is working, use groundstation_gps.ino.
+- It is important that if you have the temperature sensor with gps working, that you use the groundstation_all.ino, because the received struct has to be the same as the send struct.
+- if only the GPS and the transmitter is working, use groundstation_gps.ino.